Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/samples/README.md

   * Healthcare Entities Recognition
   * Extractive Text Summarization
   * Custom Named Entity Recognition
-* Classify Text: Use Natural Language Understanding (NLU) to detect the language or classify the sentiment of text you have
+* Classify Text: Use NLU to detect the language, analyze sentiment, or classify the text you have
   * Language Detection
   * Sentiment Analysis
   * Custom Text Classification